cacabo/lovesylvie/README.md

 - [ ] Sendgrid for contact form (1)

 __Needed resources__
-- [ ] Logo as SVG in black with transparent back
+- [x] Logo as SVG in black with transparent back
-- [ ] Logo as SVG in white with transparent back
+- [x] Logo as SVG in white with transparent back
-- [ ] Additional images in product mockups

 Note that numbers in parenthesis (x) represent expected number of hours per task.
 The total estimated number of hours is: __68 hours__, although this is subject to (large) change depending on configuration, iteration, and specification.